AlexJReid/blog/content/posts/reframe-host-page.md

 I won't repeat the excellent documentation and tutorials that are readily available, but rather how I solved a fairly trivial problem.

-Like most client-side single page applications, an HTML host page references the _compiled_ JavaScript.
-It is often useful for an application to read a configuration object that might be defined on the host page like so:
+A client-rendered single page application is _mounted_ to an element within a host page.
+It is often useful for an application to read a configuration object defined on the host page like so:

 ```html
 <script>